codeGROOVE-dev/r2r-docs/docs/concepts.md

 1. **Slack channel notification** (if user is in the channel):
     - Post to channel
-    - **Wait 65 minutes** before sending DM (configurable)
+    - **Wait 65 minutes** before sending reminder DM (configurable)
-    - If user doesn't act within 65 minutes, send Slack DM
+    - If user doesn't act within 65 minutes, send reminder DM
     - Dashboard always shows PR status

 2. **Slack DM** (if user is not in the channel):